-However, there are several restrictions on keeping backyard chickens in Texas, and they change from city to city.
 In some areas, laws prohibit people from owning more than a certain number of chickens, and in some areas, you cannot raise backyard chickens.
-Below is some helpful information about raising chicken in your backyard in Texas.
+Below is some helpful information about raising chickens in your backyard in Texas.

 Raising backyard chickens in Texas is a great way to bring up a self-sufficient and interconnected community.

-You can collect at least half a dozen eggs daily with six chickens.
+You can collect half a dozen eggs daily with six chickens.

 As a result, families will have more eggs than they need resulting in sharing with neighbors.
 Chickens are a great way to bring people together as enthusiasts take notice flock together to talk about chicken.